 This trend continues as you climb up the income ladder and it gets even worse.
-Joint married filers don't move into the top 37 percent tax bracket until they reach incomes of $622,051 or more in 2020.
-This limit is close to half that for MFS filers – just $311,026.
+Joint married filers don't move into the top 37 percent tax bracket until they reach incomes of $628,301 or more in 2020.
+This limit is just $314,151 for separate filers.
 In fact, this is the lowest threshold of all five filing statuses.
-Even single filers can earn $200,000 more before hitting this tax bracket.
+Even single filers can earn $200,000 more or so before hitting this tax bracket.

 The MFS Standard Deduction

 MFS filers share the same standard deduction with single filers, which is half of what they could have claimed on a joint married return: $12,550 in the 2021 tax year versus $25,100 for joint married filers.

 These deductions increase a little each year because they're indexed to keep pace with inflation.
 They're slightly more for the 2022 tax year, increasing to $12,950 for MFS filers compared to $25,900 for married taxpayers who file joint returns.